harbaum/MiSTeryNano/bl616/misterynano_fw/SPI.md

 The ```SPI_SDC_STATUS``` is used to poll the SD card status.
 The first byte returned is a generic status byte indicating whether the card could be initialized and the card type (SDv1, SDv2, SDHC).
-The lower two bits are request bytes which are set by the core if it needs to read a sector.
-In the Atari ST core bit 0 indicates a request for floppy A: and bit 1 for floppy B: (currently only floppy A is implemented).
+Bit 1 of the status byte indicates whether the SD card is currenly busy reading or writing data.
+The second byte contains core requests.
+Currently the lower two bits are used by the core to request sector data.
+In the Atari ST core bit 0 indicates a request for floppy A: and bit 1 for floppy B:.
 The following four bytes contain the sector number the core wants to read.

 The ```SPI_SDC_READ``` requests the core to read a sector from SD card and use it for it's own purposes.
 The command is followed by four